Оyster mushroom disease with photo and descriptions of defects

 White fuzz on mushroom

-These mushrooms are safe to eat.
+These mushrooms are still safe to eat.

 Fuzzy Stem on Oyster Mushrooms